 Bukit Merah's resale market is among the strongest in Singapore.
 HDB's median resale prices stand at $445,400 for 3-room, $938,000 for 4-room, and $1,085,000 for 5-room flats—the highest 4-room median of any town in this launch, edging out Bishan at $805,000.

 Greater Southern Waterfront positioning is the wild card here.
 The Singapore government has earmarked 2,000ha (twice the size of Punggol) for redevelopment along the 30km coastline from Marina East to Pasir Panjang.
 As more amenities, transport, and lifestyle offerings come online over the next decade, resale values in this estate could appreciate significantly.
-The trade-off is Prime conditions—the 10-year MOP and subsidy clawback will dampen short-term gains, but long-term holders should be very well placed.
+The trade-off is Prime conditions—the 10-year MOP and 14% subsidy recovery will dampen short-term gains, but long-term holders should be very well placed.

-6. Sembawang (Standard)—Jun 2026 BTO review
+6. Sembawang (Standard)—June 2026 BTO review

 Flat types and affordability